inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 SSO redirects work but Invenio shows 404 on return
 : This can happen when the IdP is configured in InvenioRDM, the IdP has authorized your SP (the running InvenioRDM instance).
 If the user isn't actually "logged in" then you may also have trouble in your `mappings` element.

-SSO redirects work, Invenio-RDM returns a dashboard
+SSO redirects work, InvenioRDM returns a dashboard
 : It is possible to have SAML/Shibboleth work from some users and not others.
 This maybe cause by an incorrect `mappings`.
 Double check that the values needed by Invenio-RDM are getting correct responses, this can be done from checking your system logs for the running Invenio-RDM instance.

 SSO logout fails